But no sign of Sony, EA or Activision Blizzard.

 E3 2021 has been confirmed by its organisers as a free, online event and will include the likes of Xbox, Nintendo, Capcom, Ubisoft, Take-Two and more.

-The “all-virtual” event is planned for June of this year and will also include Warner Bros, Koch Media and Konami.
+The “all-virtual” event is planned for the period running 12-15 June of this year (so likely 13-16 June in Australia) and will also include Warner Bros, Koch Media and Konami.

 Eagle-eyed readers will note the event is lacking some big names, with Sony, EA and Activision Blizzard not appearing on a press release sent today.